eclecticbouquet/authentikate-your-cloudflared/README.md

 - a.
 Head to the Cloudflare dashboard for your custom domain.
 - b.
 Navigate to SSL/TLS > Origin Server > Create Certificate.
 Creating a certificate with the default settings will use a Cloudflare-generated key, encrypted with RSA.
 The certificate will protect your top level domain as well as any sub domains, and last for 15 years.
 - c.
-Copy and save the Origin Certificate and Private Key in a ==secure place==.
+Copy and save the Origin Certificate and Private Key in a **secure place**.
 - d.
 Now login into your authentik UI as ```akadmin```.
 Head to System > Certificates > Create.
 - e.
 Make the name for your cert something simple like ```cloudflare``` so you know what it's for.
 - f.
 Input the text of the certificate you just created in Cloudflare, into the appropriate spots.